-Press to move through the pages.
-The bottom three measurement fields on the screen will change for the Polar, Orthogonal or Cartesian modes.
+Press \bigcup to move through the pages.
+The bottom three measurement fields on the screen will (B change for the Polar, Orthogonal or Cartesian modes.

-Field Description Value for Point ID search.
-After entry, the firmware searches for matching points, and displays these in Pt : If a matching point doesn't exist the pointsearch screen opens.

-Field Description d HA Angle offset: Positive if set out point is to the right of the measured point. d.H.D Horizontal offset: Positive if set out point is further away than the measured point. d.d.Z Height offset: Positive if set out point is higher than the measured point. dLength Longitudinal offset: Positive if set out point is further away than the measured point. dTrav.
+Field Description Find Value for Point ID search.
+After entry, the firmware searches for matching points, and displays these in Pt : If a matching point doesn't exist the pointsearch screen opens. d HA Angle offset: Positive if set out point is to the right of the measured point. d.H.D Horizontal offset: Positive if set out point is further away than the measured point. d.d.Z Height offset: Positive if set out point is higher than the measured point. dLength Longitudinal offset: Positive if set out point is further away than the measured point. dTrav.
 Perpendicular offset: Positive if set out point is to the right of the measured point. dE Easting offset: Positive if set out point is to the right of the measured point. dN Northing offset: Positive if set out point is further away than the measured point dZ Height offset: Positive if set out point is higher than the measured point.

-- Either, press ALL to record measurements for a set out point. - Or, press ESC to exit the application.
+Either, press ALL to record measurements for a set out point.

-9.9 Area & Volume
+Area & Volume